 - You might also want to set up some sort of online chat system for in between meetings where members can check in and share events and resources.

 And that is it!
 The whole thing is very simple but very powerful.
 It may very well feel a little awkward and stiff.
 But encourage each other to be intimate and vulnerable–remember the cone of confidentiality and non-judgment.
 It will come with time.
 For many people, the mastermind group is the most powerful tool in their lives.

 I hope this helps.

-PS If you don’t want to do the work of starting your own mastermind group, check out what I am doing with my How To Be Alive Mastermind Groups.
+PS If you don’t want to do the work of starting your own mastermind group, check out what I am doing with my Innovators’ Mastermind Groups (ask me about them by clicking here).
 I am really excited this is happening, especially since it will help a lot of people get connected in supporting each other towards achieving the lives and world we want to see.

 PPS If you have experience with mastermind groups or similar tools, please let us all know by telling us in the comments!